Napoleon in French Canada

 was about nothing – a few feet more or less of lake.
 He then…observed, that [the British] should one day or other lose Canada; adding – ‘Of what great consequence is it to England, with her numerous colonies?’
 (7)

-He expressed a related sentiment when he was later in exile on St. Helena, telling a British visitor that
+Napoleon expressed a related sentiment when he was later in exile on St. Helena.
+He told a British visitor that

 England would be better without Canada, it keeps her in a prepared state for war at a great expense and constant irritation; but it is a point of honour to keep it, and therefore nothing can be said.
 (8)